 i.
 Let the quota on the basis of the Proportional Representation Clause (c) for a State S1 be 20.
 Suppose the number of students satisfying the Merit Index Clause (b) in a subject is 10.
-These 10 students will qualify for the second stage INO exam in the given subject and an additional 10 students from the State S1 in the
+These 10 students will qualify for the second stage INO exam in the given subject and an additional 10 students from the State S1 in the given subject will be selected merit-wise, provided they satisfy the MAS Clause (a).

-- given subject will be selected merit-wise, provided they satisfy the Eligibility Clause (a). - ii.
-Let the quota on the basis of the Proportional Representation Clause (c) for a State S1 be 20.
+- Let the quota on the basis of the Proportional Representation Clause (c) for a State S1 be 20.
 Suppose the number of students satisfying the Merit Index Clause (b) in a subject is 30.
-In this case, all 30 students will qualify for the second stage INO exam in the given subject, and there will be no further selection from the State S1. - (e) Minimum Total Number Clause: In each subject, after all the above criteria have been applied, it is possible that the target number of 300 students to be selected for INO is not reached (due to non-availability of enough number of students in some states who satisfy Eligibility Clause (a)).
-In such an event, additional students will be selected purely merit-wise, provided Eligibility Clause (a) is satisfied, till the target number of 300 is reached.
+In this case, all 30 students will qualify for the second stage INO exam in the given subject, and there will be no further selection from the State S1. - (e) Minimum Total Number Clause: In each subject, after all the above criteria have been applied, it is possible that the target number of 300 students to be selected for INO is not reached (due to non-availability of enough number of students in some states who satisfy MAS Clause (a)).
+In such an event, additional students will be selected purely merit-wise, provided MAS Clause (a) is satisfied, till the target number of 300 is reached.
 Other clauses will not apply for these students.
 In case of a tie at the last position, all students with the same marks at this position will qualify to appear for the INO Stage II examination. - (f) Previous International Representation Clause: Candidates who have represented India in the International Olympiad on a previous occasion (IOAA, IBO, IChO, IJSO and IPhO) need not appear for the first stage NSE examination in the respective subject.
 Candidates who have represented India in the Asian Physics Olympiad (APhO) and the International Astronomy Olympiad Junior (IAO-Jr) need not appear for the 1st stage NSEP and NSEA Examinations respectively.
-Such candidates who thus qualify to skip the first stage NSEs may be allowed, on written request, to the respective National Coordinator, to directly appear for the second stage Indian National Olympiad (INO) examination, provided they satisfy other eligibility criteria such as age, pre-college status, etc.
+Such candidates who thus qualify to skip the first stage NSEs should write to the National Coordinator, Science and Astronomy Olympiad (nc_olympiad@hbcse.tifr.res.in) before 1 January, 2020, seeking permission, to directly appear for the second stage Indian National Olympiad (INO) examination.